Shazwazza/Examine/docs/searching.md

 Numeric range facets can be used with numbers and get facets for numeric ranges.
 For example, it would group documents of the same price range.

-There's two categories of numeric ranges - `DoubleRange` and `Int64Range` for double/float values and int/long/datetime values respectively.
+There's three categories of numeric ranges - `DoubleRange`, `FloatRange` and `Int64Range` for double, float and int/long/datetime values respectively.

 Double range example
 ```csharp